MegaManSec/JoshuaHu/_posts/2025-11-10-gixy-ng-new-version-gixy-updated-checks.md

 ## Further work

-A lot of the additions, changes, and bug fixes that I made in `GixyNG` came from simply coming across those issues myself and wanting to have a working product locally detecting various problems.
+A lot of the additions, changes, and bug fixes that I made in Gixy-Next came from simply coming across those issues myself and wanting to have a working product locally detecting various problems.
 For example, that [proxy_pass caching issue](https://joshua.hu/nginx-dns-caching) was something completely new to me, and I didn't want to have to detect that issue manually; so the new plugin deals with that (see my "[if you're doing the same thing more than once, you're doing it wrong](/ccbot-chrome-checker-bot-googlechromereleases-chromium-updates)" attitude).
 The `keepalive_requests` plugin came from coming across this issue [in-the-wild](https://joshua.hu/http2-burp-proxy-mitmproxy-nginx-failing-load-resources-chromium#nginx-keepalive_requests).
-Why I mention this, is that I am sure there are more configurations that I simply do not know about, which could be included in `GixyNG`.
+Why I mention this, is that I am sure there are more configurations that I simply do not know about, which could be included in Gixy-Next.
 But until somebody documents those issues, or I comes across them, automated checks remain missing.
 Further contributions with issues that people hold as institutional knowledge are highly appreciated!
-I am sure there are more vulnerabilities which crop up due to nginx configurations, so `GixyNG` is not a "completed" project by any metric.
+I am sure there are more vulnerabilities which crop up due to nginx configurations, so Gixy-Next is not a "completed" project by any metric.